MrRobb/gym-rs/README.md

 pip3 install -r requirements.txt
 ```

-> If you have any problem trying to install the dependencies --> [create an issue](https://github.com/MrRobb/gym-rs/issues/new).

 ### Usage

 Once everything is installed, just add this crate to your your Rust project.